bollu/bollu.github.io/README.txt

 - Distribute notes evenly
 - Prefer voices to be higher rather than lower.
 - We want the 3rd and the 7th.
 Fix the melody note and the chord note, and now figure out how to add the 3rd and 7th with a good spread.
+- If holding a chord for two beats, then on the second measure, play the fifth of the chord, and re-shell.
 - 3rd and 7th (position A)
 - 7th and 3rd (position B)